Most GIS projects require georeferencing some raster data. Georeferencing is

 core plugin - meaning it is already part of your QGIS installation.
 You just

 need to enable it.
-Go to and enable the Georeferencer GDAL plugin in the
+Go to Georeferencer GDAL plugin in the

 Installed tab.
 See Using Plugins for more details on how to

 - The plugin is installed in the Raster menu.
 Click on